 - assist employers to develop workforce plans

-A range of online tools and training resources will help to implement the framework into practice.
+A range of online tools and training resources which support the implementation of the Framework are available at My Allied Health Space.
 These include:

 - a self-assessment tool with links to resources and professional development approaches